stephenrdoyle/ancient_trichuris/03_code/ancient_trichuris.workbook.md

 - Guillaume Salle used a MAD approach, calculating admixture for the population, leaving one chromosome out a time.
 - Will try this, using scaffolds longer than 1 Mb to make it manageable.

+- NOTE: I did not end up using the following code, hence hashed out, but I am keeping it for future reference
 ```bash
 # mkdir ~/lustre118_link/trichuris_trichiura/05_ANALYSIS/ADMIXTURE/VALIDATION
 #